lmarkely/enron_fraud/README.md

 and model selection.

 ## Feature Selection and Engineering
-First, the row corresponding to 'TOTAL' is removed.
-In addition, all features are included except 'total_payments','total_stock_values','to_messages', 'email_address', 'from_poi_to_this_person', 'from_messages', and 'from_this_person_to_poi'.
-Furthermore, 'std_from_poi' and 'std_to_poi' are standardized features derived as follows.
+First, the row corresponding to 'TOTAL' as we are interested in the data of individuals.
+In addition, 'total_payments' and 'total_stock_values' are removed as they are aggregate of other features.
+Moreover, 'to_messages', 'email_address', 'from_poi_to_this_person', 'from_messages', and 'from_this_person_to_poi' are not included.
+Instead, they are standardized to 'std_from_poi' and 'std_to_poi'.
+These steps are captured in the following codes.

 ```
 data_dict.pop('TOTAL')